ArdiantoN19/delos-article/README.md

 - Can display a list of articles from the API
 - Can buy article
 - Infinite scroll
+- List of articles
-- list of articles Article details
+- Article details
 - Lucky page for luckydraw
 - Integrate with unit testing
 - etc.